elastic/elastic-otel-node-example/README.md

-# elastic-otel-node Example
+# A "Shortlinks" service, an elastic-otel-node Example

-This repository holds a small Node.js app to demonstrate usage of [`@elastic/opentelemetry-node`](https://github.com/elastic/elastic-otel-node/tree/main/packages/opentelemetry-node#readme) (the Elastic OpenTelemetry Distribution for Node.js, the "distro") in instrumenting Node.js apps for observability.
+This repository holds a small Node.js service, called "Shortlinks", to demonstrate usage of [`@elastic/opentelemetry-node`](https://github.com/elastic/elastic-otel-node/tree/main/packages/opentelemetry-node#readme) (the Elastic OpenTelemetry Distribution for Node.js, the "distro") in instrumenting Node.js apps for observability.

-The app is a barebones shortlinks service (add a URL with a shortname, then use the service to redirect to that URL).
+The app is a barebones shortlinks service: add a URL with a shortname, then use the service to redirect to that URL.
 This implementation uses PostgreSQL to store shortlinks (using the `pg` client package), and `express` for the HTTP server.

 The Elastic OpenTelemetry Distribution for Node.js is light wrapper around the core [OpenTelemetry JS SDK](https://opentelemetry.io/docs/languages/js/).
 It provides for convenient usage of the SDK for Node.js.
-It works with any downstream OpenTelemetry-compatible collector.
+It works with any downstream OpenTelemetry-compatible collector, of which an Elastic Observability cloud deployment is one.

 ## Usage